-Provide equipment for acceptance testing and for developing and maintaining a QC program to ensure compliance with specification requirements during production as required in Bulletin 14.
+Provide equipment for acceptance testing and for developing and maintaining a QC program to ensure compliance with specification requirements during production according to Bulletin 14.

 2. Testing and Documentation.
 Perform tests as required by Bulletin 14.
 Evaluate the test results to ensure the quality requirements are met.